Dagestan uprising: 1920

 The mountain rebels had usually supported the Reds against the Whites, but by March 1920 the Whites were driven out and cooperation changed to hostility.
 In August 1920 a meeting was called at Gidatl to organize resistance to the Red Army.
-Said Bey, Shamil's (great-?) grandson, arrived from Turkey to assume the position of nominal leader.
+Said Shamil, Shamil's grandson, arrived from Turkey to assume the position of nominal leader.
 Early in September rebel bands began crossing the main mountain chain from Menshevik controlled Georgia into the upper valleys of the Andi and Avar Koysus.
 Originally about 600 men, their number soon increased to around 6000 and perhaps 9700 by January 1921.
 The Reds responded by moving an inadequate force of about 1000 men up a defensive line around Botlikh-Khunzakh-Gunib.
 In late September much of the Botlikh force moved south and was destroyed.
 About the same time the Khunzakh force tried to move south and had to fight its way back with heavy loss.
 On 9 October the rebels captured the Salti bridge, cutting communication between Khunzakh and Gunib, partially besieging them.
 On 13 October a Red force was sent south from Temir-Khan-Shura to take Arikani but on 30 October it unwisely entered a narrow valley and all 700 men were trapped and killed.
 After 4 November the Red Army brought 2 more regiments under command of Tadorsky from Baku in order to relieve forces at Gunib and Khunzakh.

 On 9–16 November the so-called First Model Revolutionary Discipline Rifle Regiment went south from Grozny and occupied Botlikh without much trouble.
 Two days later 250 men went east down the Andi Koysu to Muni, which they looted.
 They went further downstream to Ortakolo, were surrounded by rebels, including the enraged population of Muni, and were killed to the last man.
 Botlikh was surrounded, surrendered and all the disarmed Red soldiers (around 700) were slaughtered, with only a few escaping to Grozny.
 (Broxup says that all the commissars and officers were executed and the enlisted men stripped naked and left to freeze to death).
 In the second half of November Soviet forces spread out from Khunzakh and Gunib.
 On 7 December Red units in the Botlikh sector fell back on Khunzakh.
 On 10 December the rebels took Khanzhalmikhe, effectively besieging Khunzakh and Gunib for a second time.
 On 20–26 December an attempt to retake Khanzhalmikhe failed.